Syracuse3DPrinting/D1MiniDev-S3DP/README.md

 - The silkscreen outline of the ESP8266 is mirrored on v1.0 of the PCB.
 When assembling follow the assembly pictures instead of using the silkscreen outline for this component.
 - The onboard PTC Fuse is limited to 16V.
 If using a 24VDC power supply it's recommended to bypass this fuse and use an external fuse.
+- Some D1Mini clones may have issues with the Windows CH340 Driver.
+If you are unable to connect to the serial device via USB to PC you may need to roll back your drivers.
+  - Here is a known working driver: https://web.archive.org/web/20211129002033/http://www.wch-ic.com/downloads/CH341SER_EXE.html